Author: Bob Kenyon

 If you’re seeking a mountain destination, that doesn’t have the commercial tourism of many adventure travel destinations, then Grande Cache, Alberta is a must!
-A mining, logging and trapping centre of north central Alberta, Grande Cache is emerging as a pristine location for hiking, backpacking, trail riding, fishing, river rafting and winter activities.
+A mining, logging and trapping centre of north central Alberta, Grande Cache and the Willmore Wilderness are emerging as a pristine location for hiking, backpacking, trail riding, fishing, river rafting and winter activities.

 Grande Cache is accessed from the Yellowhead Trans-Canada Highway, via Highway 40 (The Ram Highway), that runs from west of Hinton.
 Known as the “Scenic Route to Alaska”, the highway goes on to Grande Cache, Grande Prairie and west to northern British Columbia.
 Travelers can also head much further north to Whitehorse and the famous Klondike Gold Rush town of Dawson City, in the Yukon Territory.
 Then onto Alaska, which is part of the United States (i.e. Have your passport)